abasile1-tech/flash-card-application/README.md

  - Allow cards to be reordered
  - Add a backup for the database
  - Allow the dropdown menu to disappear when somewhere else on the page is clicked
- - Give the user the option to delete their account